Design the workflow

 Subtemplates keep optional features separate:

-• Mark subtemplates as multiInstance when they can be reused (for example, to add routes or jobs repeatedly).
-Make sure file paths include a unique identifier to avoid collisions.
+multiInstancewhen they can be reused (for example, to add routes or jobs repeatedly).
+Make sure file paths include a unique identifier to avoid collisions. - Share types between parents and children so settings stay in sync.

 Document available subtemplates in the template repository README so teams know which features they can enable.